rothirschtec/www.rothirsch.tech/content/posts/en/projects/sbc-cluster/sbc-cluster-drbd-pacemaker.md

 <IP ADDRESS OF THE SAN>:3260,1 iqn.ehjbc.rothirsch.tech:lun-ehjbc
 ```

-Following file has been created we can configure it to our needs
+Following file has been created and you will configure it to your needs

     vi /etc/iscsi/nodes/iqn.ehjbc.rothirsch.tech\:lun-ehjbc/<IP ADDRESS OF THE SAN>\,3260\,1/default